2.1 Technology Landscape

 These links all look alike not just because we’re not very good artists but because part of the role of a network architecture is to provide a common abstraction of something as complex and diverse as a link.
 The idea is that your laptop or smartphone doesn’t have to care what sort of link it is connected to—the only thing that matters is that it has a link to the Internet.
 Similarly, a router doesn’t have to care what sort of link connects it to other routers—it can send a packet on the link with a pretty good expectation that the packet will reach the other end of the link.

-One way to characterize links, then, is by the medium they use—typically, copper wire in some form, such as twisted pair (phone) and coaxial (cable); optical fiber, which is used for both fiber-to-the-home and many long-distance links in the Internet's backbone; or air/free space for wireless links.
+One way to characterize links, then, is by the medium they use—typically, copper wire in some form, such as twisted pair (some Ethernets and landline phones) and coaxial (cable); optical fiber, which is used for both fiber-to-the-home and many long-distance links in the Internet’s backbone; or air/free space for wireless links.

 Another important link characteristic is the frequency, measured in hertz, with which the electromagnetic waves oscillate.
 The distance between a pair of adjacent maxima or minima of a wave, typically measured in meters, is called the wave’s wavelength.
 Since all electromagnetic waves travel at the speed of light (which in turn depends on the medium), that speed divided by the wave’s frequency is equal to its wavelength.
 We have already seen the example of a voice-grade telephone line, which carries continuous electromagnetic signals ranging between 300 Hz and 3300 Hz; a 300-Hz wave traveling through copper would have a wavelength of